escaladesports/product-markdown-spec/README.md

 ## YAML Front Matter

 The majority of your product information will be set as [YAML front matter](http://assemble.io/docs/YAML-front-matter.html).
-There are no required properties, but a minimum of `name` and `id` are recommended.
+There are no required properties, but a minimum of `id` is recommended.

+## ID Property

+There aren't any requirements for formatting your ID, but you should try to keep the business logic for your IDs case insensitive.
+Transformations to upper or lower case should happen before any API calls or rendering.

 ## Variant Products